 Unlike the processors that were built for the TV Center, second level control on these modules includes both audio rate and video rate inputs.
-All analog (audio synth) control is input on minijacks and uses a +-5v (10vpp) standard, and 0-5v for logic control signals (these inputs are buffered to prevent damage from miss-patching).
+All analog, audio synth, control is input on minijacks and uses a +-5v (10vpp) standard, and 0-5v for logic control signals.
+The logic standard inputs were buffered to prevent damage from miss-patching.
 The video rate control inputs use the 2vpp differential standard.
 This synth includes two luminance keyers, two video comparators, an eight channel sequencer, two 4-input video mixers, two pos/neg video amplifiers, a sync generator, sync distribution, a black burst module, two subcarrier phase shifters, four high gain input amplifiers, and an output amplifier.
 All the modules are voltage controllable.

-The keyers, and mixers include amplifiers on the video inputs that offer control for gain and pedestal (knobs, +-5 VC jacks, and video rate VC jacks for each).
+The keyers, and mixers include amplifiers on the video inputs that offer control for gain and pedestal - knobs, +-5 VC jacks, and video rate VC jacks for each.
 This offers a great deal of control but also demands a great deal of adjustment for each patch.
-The video VCAs (the pos/neg voltage control video amplifiers) are different in that they have a gain control that goes from full negative to full positive with 0 gain in the middle of the pot.
-They also have both an input pedestal and output pedestal control (uncommon but not unique in Jones synths).
+The video VCAs, pos/neg voltage control video amplifiers, are different in that they have a gain control that goes from full negative to full positive with 0 gain in the middle of the pot.
+They also have both an input pedestal and output pedestal control which was uncommon but not unique in Jones synths.

 The keyers (one is a prototype and one a customized version of the keyer that came from the four board project) are hard edged and have gain and pedestal controls for each channel input.
 They also have switching for on/off and normal/reverse, as well as logic inputs for force A and force B. One approach for colorizing is to patch phase-shiftable subcarrier into the video rate VC input of a pedestal for a given video signal (often a pedestal of one of the keyers).
 Additional color control can be offered by first patching the phase shifted subcarrier through a video amplifier, affording amplitude control of the subcarrier.

 The comparators can be cascaded into either digital or analog control inputs and used to control the video mixer.
 But as they are also hard edged the comparators ended up not being as useful as was hoped, there were already 2 hard edged keyers in the synth.
 Still a comparator is an important conceptual element in video synthesis.
 Keying with a Hearn is accomplished by using the “key Source“ modules to control video sources in the mixed video amp matrix.
-The key source modules output hard-edge (like a comparator) and soft edge control signals (a high gain amplifier with gain control).
-The later yielded nice results.
+The key source modules output ranges from hard-edge (like a comparator) to soft edge control signals.
+This was likely a high gain amplifier with gain control.
+The latter yielded nice results.

 The input amplifiers are used to take single ended standard video into the synth and deliver it as 2v differential video on the patch panel.
 They have gain and pedestal control and as they are high gain they can also be used with the video mixer to obtain nice soft edge keys.
 However, unlike a Hearn comparator, instead of offering complimentary outputs from the input amp, a “Y” cable that has one end of the Y inverted (negative) is used to drive the two sides of the key.